LenMetz/NeurIPS-Lux-AI-S3/README.md

 # Solutions

 ## Rule-based
 The final submission to the challenge is an entirely rule-based agent which can be found [here](https://github.com/LenMetz/NeurIPS-Lux-AI-S3/blob/main/agent_dev.ipynb).
-Older iterations are stored for evaluation in [here](https://github.com/LenMetz/NeurIPS-Lux-AI-S3/blob/main/old_agents.py)
+Older iterations are stored for evaluation in [here](https://github.com/LenMetz/NeurIPS-Lux-AI-S3/blob/main/old_agents.py).
+Every element is implemented from scratch using Numpy/PyTorch.

 In the following I will lay out basic components of the agent, the control of the units and a number of minor additions to optimize the performance in different match situations.
 It should be noted that a full understanding of the game environment is necessary for these explanations.